Circumcision in Africa: Egypt

 Ancient Egyptian carved scene of circumcision, from the inner northern wall of the Temple of Khonspekhrod at the Precinct of Mut, Luxor, Egypt.
 Eighteenth dynasty, Amenhotep III, c.
 1360 BCE.

 Based on engraved evidence found on walls and evidence from mummies, circumcision has been dated to at least as early as 6000 BCE in ancient Egypt.

 Ancient Egyptian mummies, which have been dated as early as 4000 BCE, show evidence of having undergone circumcision.

 At the mastaba of Ankhmahor in Saqqara, an engraved wall provides an account of Uha, dated to the 23rd century BCE, which indicates that he and others underwent male circumcision.

 Herodotus (5th century BCE) indicated that the ancient Egyptians, at-large, practiced circumcision; he also indicated that ancient Ethiopians practiced circumcision.

 Xanthus of Lydia (5th century BCE) indicated that female circumcision was practiced among the ancient Egyptians.

 Agatharchides of Cnidus (2nd century BCE) indicated that "troglodyte" ethnic groups practiced circumcision; these groups may have resided along the African coast of the Red Sea in southern Egypt or near the Gulf of Zula in present-day Eritrea; while most of these groups practiced a form of circumcision that involved partial excision, the ethnic group, identified by Agatharchides as the "Colobi" ("the mutilated"), were indicated to have practiced a form of circumcision that involved total excision.

 A papyrus, which was part of the Serapeum's Ptolemaios archive at Memphis and has been dated to 163 BCE, indicated that an ancient Egyptian girl, Tathemis, was scheduled to undergo female circumcision.

 Philo of Alexandria (1st century BCE) indicated that the ancient Egyptians practiced circumcision.

 Between 60 BCE and 56 BCE, Diodorus Siculus indicated that female circumcision was a common custom in ancient Egypt.

 Between 29 BCE and 26 BCE, Strabo indicated that the ancient Egyptians practiced circumcision.

 Galen of Pergamum (2nd century CE) indicated that female circumcision was practiced among the ancient Egyptians.

 Soranus of Ephesus (2nd century CE) indicated that female circumcision was practiced among the ancient Egyptians.

 Aëtius of Amida (5th century CE) indicated that female circumcision was practiced among the ancient Egyptians.

 Leo Africanus (16th century CE) indicated female circumcision was practiced among Egyptians.

 West Africa

+Rock paintings at the "Rock of Circumcision" (Rocca della circoncisione), Sangò, Mali, dating from the 13th century or earlier.

 Senegambia region

-The Mbot masque.
-Symbol of the Ndut initiation rite.

 Amongst the Serer ethnoreligious group of Senegal, Gambia, Mauritania, and Guinea-Bissau, the Ndut holds Serer religious, cultural, and educational significance.
 It is in classical Ndut teachings that many aspects of Serer ancient history, Serer cosmogony - including the history and mysteries of the universe are taught.